15 items found for your search. If no results were found please broaden your search.

-My colleague Brittany Gibson published an opinions column in Wednesday’s edition of this fine newspaper arguing that the newly revived conservative campus news outlet The Centurion was bound to fail.
-In the grand tradition of healthy debate I’d like to mount a defense of this new conservative publication and argue why conservatives, moderates and yes even liberals should at least give it a chance.
+My colleague Brittany Gibson published an opinions column in Wednesday’s edition of this fine newspaper arguing that the newly-revived conservative campus news outlet The Centurion was bound to fail.
+In the grand tradition of healthy debate, I would like to mount a defense of this new conservative publication and argue why conservatives, moderates and yes even liberals should at least give it a chance.

-Last Thursday, former Massachusetts governor and one time GOP nominee for President Mitt Romney tweeted that he was “Looking forward to making an announcement on February 15th about the Utah Senate race”.
+Last Thursday, former Massachusetts governor and one-time GOP nominee for president, Mitt Romney tweeted that he was “Looking forward to making an announcement on February 15th about the Utah Senate race.”
 All signs point to him announcing his candidacy for the Senate seat that will be vacant with the retirement of Orrin Hatch.
-So I’ll take this time to explain why a Senator Romney would be good for America and for the Republican Party.
+So I will take this time to explain why Sen. Romney would be good for America and for the Republican Party.